-(n) Share capital
+(m) Share capital

 Incremental costs directly attributable to the issue of common shares are recognised as a deduction from equity.
-Income tax relating to transaction costs of an equity transaction is accounted for in accordance with IAS 12.
+Income tax relating to transaction costs of an equity transaction is accounted for in accordance with IAS 12 Income Taxes.

-(o) Compound financial instruments
+(n) Compound financial instruments